cdapio/tigon/tigon-docs/developer-guide/source/developers.rst

 *TigonSQL* is presented in the `Tigon Architecture Guide
 <architecture#stream-query-language>`__, including the basic concepts with examples.

-Details of the language, its theory of operation, a quick start guide and a complete reference can be found in the `Tigon SQL User Manual <_downloads/User_Manual_2014.html>`__.
+Details of the language, its theory of operation, quick start guide and complete reference can be found in the `Tigon SQL User Manual <_downloads/User_Manual_2014_rev1.html>`__.

+For developers who are writing extensions to Tigon SQL, please refer to the `Tigon SQL Contributor Manual <_downloads/Contributor_Manual_2014_rev1.html>`__.